 2016 Cleveland International Piano Competition And Festival

-The world-renowned Cleveland International Piano Competition (CIPC) is held every three years for artists ages 18 to 30, rotating with the CIPC Young Artists Competition (artists ages 12 to 18) and a year-long concert series.
-The triennial rotation is new in 2015; until 2013 the two competitions were held biennially.
+The world-renowned Cleveland International Piano Competition (CIPC) is held every three years for artists ages 18 to 30.
+It rotates with the CIPC Young Artists Competition (artists ages 12 to 18) and a year-long concert series.

 Highlights for the contestants include:

-- Winner’s prize also includes three years of management services, a New York debut, and a CD recording on the Steinway & Sons label.
+- First prize consists of a cash award of $75,000 (U.S.), a New York recital debut, three years of management services, and a CD on the Steinway & Sons label.